Treatment Choices for Non-Small Cell Lung Cancer, by Stage

 Smaller cancers that recur locally in the lungs can sometimes be retreated with surgery or radiation therapy (if it hasn’t been used before).
 Cancers that recur in the lymph nodes between the lungs are usually treated with chemo, possibly along with radiation if it hasn’t been used before.
 For cancers that return at distant sites, chemo, targeted therapies, and/or immunotherapy are often the treatments of choice.

-For more on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.
+For more on dealing with a recurrence, see Understanding Recurrence

 In some people, the cancer may never go away completely.
 These people may get regular treatments with chemo, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.
+Managing Cancer As A Chronic Illness talks more about this.

 Last Medical Review: February 8, 2016 Last Revised: May 16, 2016